andrewcapro/CS554_Final_Project/README.md

 Redis is downloadable from the same way we have used in our course content Installation instructions for Graphicsmagick can best be viewed here: https://gist.github.com/sonnyit/f2dde32360b419ac65269bd5b463b5b4
-    Restart your computer after installing to get the path included in your enviornment.
+    Restart your computer after installing to get the path included in your environment.
     Please ensure that GM is working on your computer by testing with the command 'gm convert logo: logo.miff' This command should create an image file in your current directory.
 If this works, then so should our website!
 Firebase Auth and AWS S3 do not need any additional technologies, but the information for testing will provided to the TA.